geospaitial-lab/aviary/docs/index.md

 You can choose between two installation methods, whether you need access to the Python API or the command-line interface (CLI) only.
 If you just want to use the pre-built pipelines with the command-line interface, you can use the Docker image.

+⚠️ **Note**: aviary is currently released as a pre-release version.
+To install the latest version, you need to add the `--pre` flag.

 === "pip"